sveltia/sveltia-cms/README.md

 ## Features

 We are working hard to create a **much better alternative to Netlify/Decap CMS**.
-Here are some highlights:
+Here’s what makes Sveltia CMS different.
+(Whoa, there are so many!)

 ### Compatible with Netlify/Decap CMS